Stand with Ukraine flag

 Prerequisites

-Alternatively, you can install the ThingsBoard Community Edition server on-premise.
+You can install the ThingsBoard Community Edition local server.
 For this, please refer to the ThingsBoard installation guide.

 Edge Hardware Requirements

-The hardware specifications required for ThingsBoard Edge are determined by both the number of locally connected devices and the level of GUI interaction:
+The hardware requirements for ThingsBoard Edge are determined by the number of connected devices and the intensity of interactions with the platform interface.
+To ensure optimal performance, we recommend the following:

-• Log in to your ThingsBoard PE instance and navigate to the Edge Management -> Instances section.
-Click the ”+” icon in the top right corner and select “Add new edge”.
+• Sign in to your ThingsBoard CE instance and navigate to the Edge Management > Instances section.
+Click the ”+” icon in the top right corner and select the “Add new edge” option.

-• Enter a name for your Edge.
-For instance, “My New Edge”.
-Click “Add” to confirm the addition of your new Edge.
+• Enter a name for the Edge you are creating.
+For example, “My New Edge”.
+Click the “Add” button to confirm the addition of the Edge instance.

-• Your new Edge should now appear at the top of the list, as entries are sorted by creation time by default.
+• Your new Edge is created and will appear at the top of the list, as entries are sorted by creation time by default.

 Guided Installation Using ThingsBoard Server Pre-configured Instructions

-• Click an Edge entity row to open its details;
+• Click on the Edge entity to open its details.

-• Click on the “Install & Connect Instructions” button;
+• Click the “Install & Connection Instructions” button.

-• Follow the instructions to install Edge and connect to the server.
+• Follow the instructions to install Edge and connect it to the server.

 Manual Installation and Configuration